BHAVANA25IT/stock-sentiment-ml-engine/README.md

 Installation & Setup
 1. Clone the Repo:
-Bash

 git clone https://github.com/BHAVANA25IT/stock-sentiment-ml-engine.git
-2. Install Dependencies:
-Bash
-pip install -r requirements.txt

 3. API Setup:
    Get a free API key from NewsAPI.org.
    In Google Colab, add it to the Secrets (Key icon) as NEWS_API_KEY.